ivandj0h/nodejwt/README.md

       NodeJWT is a Simple Application was developed using NodeJS and combine it using JWT. the reason why i made this application because i want to explore more about NodeJS & how powerfull is it.

-      This Chat Application still very simple, if you want to improve it...please do it! you can add more functionality to it and i think i would be helpful to eveyone who follow this git.

 ## Installation